 Research and Technology is fundamental to the business development and future growth of the Electronic Systems Community and the vertical markets it supports.

-A principal outcome of the R&D workstream in the ESCO report was the formation of a Technology Group (TG) – a forum that could act as the cohesive voice of the Electronics and Electrical Systems Community on technology issues, and informing strategic technology direction and priorities of the ESCO Council and appropriate Government organisations.
+A principal outcome of the R&D workstream in the ESCO report was the formation of a Technology Group (TG) – a forum that could act as the cohesive voice of the Electronics Systems Community on technology issues, and informing strategic technology direction and priorities of the ESCO Council and appropriate Government organisations.